osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-OsmAnd provides [the ability to backup](../personal/osmand-cloud.md#osmand-start) your application profile settings and save them in OsmAnd Cloud.
-Thus, your settings will be safely and conveniently saved for Android, iOS, or Web versions and restored in case of device failure or reinstallation of the OsmAnd app.
-You can benefit from this special plan by using](../personal/osmand-cloud.md#osmand-start).
+OsmAnd allows you [to back up](../personal/osmand-cloud.md#osmand-start) your application profile settings to OsmAnd Cloud, ensuring that your configurations are securely stored and easily restored across Android, iOS, and Web versions.
+This backup feature protects your settings in case of device failure or app reinstallation.
+You can benefit from this special plan by using [OsmAnd Start](../personal/osmand-cloud.md#osmand-start).

 You must have an [OsmAnd Cloud](../personal/osmand-cloud.md#login) account to use the *Free Settings Backup*.
 If you have an *OsmAnd Pro* subscription or an active *OsmAnd Cloud* account, the promotion banner will not be displayed.